James Henry Nixon

 James Henry Nixon (1802–1857) was an illustrator and painter during the Victorian period, who worked in the firm Ward and Nixon painting stained glass windows.
 James Henry Nixon was a protégé of Charles Winston, who praised Nixon's work at Westminster Abbey and Church of Christ the King, Bloomsbury.
 The company Ward and Nixon was followed by Ward and Hughes.

 Career

 The company began in 1836 as Ward and Nixon, when James Henry Nixon (brother of sculptor Samuel Nixon) joined forces with Thomas Ward.
-Nixon was a student of John Martin (painter).
-From 1826 to 1829, Nixon painted the famous medieval stained glass in the Parish Church of St Neot, Cornwall.
-After that, Nixon exhibited at the Royal Academy from 1830 to 1847.
-He exhibited "Solomon's sacrifice" to outstanding reviews (1832) and the following year he exhibited "The resting of the Arc in the River Jordan".
-He made a window at New Lady chapel, St. Savior, Southwark in 1832.
+Nixon was a student of the painter John Martin.

+From 1826 to 1829, Nixon painted a replacement of the stained glass at the medieval parish church of St Neot, Cornwall.
+After that, Nixon exhibited his works at the Royal Academy from 1830 to 1847.
+In 1832, he exhibited "Solomon's sacrifice at the Dedication of the Temple" to outstanding reviews, and the following year he exhibited "The resting of the Ark in the River Jordan".
+He painted a window at the New Lady chapel in Southwark Cathedral in 1832.
 Nixon also illustrated the work of Sir Walter Scott (1835).
-They created two windows for St. Edmunds, Lumbard St., London.
-They also installed a window in the east end of St Martin’s, Owston Ferry, Lincolnshire (1836).
-He also illustrated the Eglinton Tournament of 1839.
+Ward and Nixon created two windows for the St Edmund, King and Martyr Church in the City of London.
+They also created a stained-glass window for St Martin's Church, in Owston Ferry, Lincolnshire, in 1836.